KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 Repeat this process for the rest of the CDs in your set. kali@kali:~$
 ```

+​If your output matches whats above, please see the switching branch section, if you wish to receive updates.
 ​
-If your output matches whats above, please see the switching branch section, if you wish to receive updates.
-​
 However, if you do have network connection, which has access to network repositories, it will be enabled for you.
 You don't need to do anything.
-​
-​
 ​
 ## Non-Kali Repositories
 ​